TheSikhAlchemist/Gurdeep_Final_Project/README.md

 #### python3 pro.py

-The file was different within the video, so I used a different name but the file I upploaded on github is pro.py In order to compile the server.py or the server of the program, then you must do the following
+The file was different within the video, so I used a different name but the file I uploaded on github is pro.py In order to compile the server.py or the server of the program, then you must do the following

 #### python3 server.py